 NEW CHORAL MUSIC FOR SOUTH AFRICA

-While VOX Cape Town aims to promote South African choral music by performing local compositions, it also supports the genesis of new music to expand and invigorate the local choral repertoire.
+VOX Cape Town aims to promote South African choral music by performing music by local composers.
+VOX also supports the genesis of new music to expand and invigorate the local choral repertoire.
 To demonstrate its commitment to contemporary South African choral music, VOX intends to commission new music from local composers on an annual basis.

 Words by Margaret Kollmer

 VOX Cape Town’s first commissioned choral work was a South African-flavoured Christmas carol.
 Maike Watson set to music a poem written by Margaret Kollmer entitled “Christmas in Africa”.
 This work was premiered at the Festival of Nine Lessons and Carols in December 2017 and was also broadcast on Fine Music Radio on Christmas Eve of that year.